Please Stop Paying for Consumer Proposal Representation

-If you’re unsure as to where to turn and don’t know how to find a Licenced Insolvency Trustee yourself, then we at Bankruptcy Canada are here to help.
+If you’re unsure as to where to turn and don’t know how to find a Licensed Insolvency Trustee yourself, then we at Bankruptcy Canada are here to help.

-We understand that meeting with a Licenced Insolvency Trustee can be scary, but we want to assure you that we have only partnered with the very best.
+We understand that meeting with a Licensed Insolvency Trustee can be scary, but we want to assure you that we have only partnered with the very best.

 Having reached out to us for help, we will connect you with one of our trusted trustees who will then meet you in confidence and privacy to carefully evaluate your financial situation and to explain all of your debt relief options.

 All of our consultations are 100% cost-free, and we will never ask you for any upfront payments.

 Together, you and your Licensed Insolvency Trustee will be able to decide the best solution for your situation, and you can rest assured that you will never be forced down a path you do not want to take.

 So if you’re ready to get out of debt for good and want to avoid paying more than you need to for your consumer proposal, then reach out to us today on (877) 879-4770 or by filling out our contact form here.

 Information on Consumer Proposals

 Consumer Proposals in Canada – An Alternative to Bankruptcy